Rajat722/Db-hackathon-project/README.md

-# Welcome, eletech, to the 2024 Deutsche Bank Global Hackathon Winners
+# Welcome to eletech, the 2024 Deutsche Bank Global Hackathon Winners

 ## Contents:
     Our system equips caretakers with a hardware device that tracks a patient's location